t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

   }
 ```

-Now the "onCHeckAi(req)" functions remains to be implemented.
+Now the `onCHeckAi(req)` functions remains to be implemented.

 4. Now we implement the functionality of the button.
-For that, we create a new function below "changeUrgencyDueToSubject(data)".
+For that, we create a new function below `changeUrgencyDueToSubject(data)`.
   The function needs to handle following three points:
     - Get the Incidents data and convert it into csv format.
     - Get the user input.